penrose/penrose/packages/docs-site/docs/ref/substance/usage.md

 The first line declares the objects that are to be drawn, the last line tells Penrose to automatically label the objects based on their names.
 All other lines invoke the predicates defined in the _domain_ schema to declare relations between objects.

 Notably, like the _domain_ schema, the _substance_ program does not contain any instructions about how, say, a `Set` must be rendered, or how the relation `IsSubset` should be reflected in the diagram.
-The _substance_ program only declares the existence of these objects and relations, whereas the _style_ schema shows _how_ these objects and relations can be drawn.
+The _substance_ program only declares the existence of these objects and relations, whereas the _style_ program shows _how_ these objects and relations can be drawn.

-A _substance_ program may contain two types of statements: single statements or sequenced statements.
+A _substance_ program may contain two types of statements: single statements or indexed statements.

 ## Single Substance Statements